Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Desember 2024 10.06.45 UTC
+- WIB: Rabu, 11 Desember 2024 10.41.49 UTC
-- WITA: Rabu, 11 Desember 2024 11.06.45 UTC
+- WITA: Rabu, 11 Desember 2024 11.41.49 UTC
-- WIT: Rabu, 11 Desember 2024 12.06.45 UTC
+- WIT: Rabu, 11 Desember 2024 12.41.49 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: success
+Kategori: funny